Make tax time easier with our End-of-Year-Organizer

 Impact on Milk Production

-During pregnancy, a dairy cow's body undergoes significant physiological changes that affect her milk production capacity.
+During pregnancy, a dairy cow’s body undergoes

 The most notable impact occurs during the last trimester of pregnancy.
 Milk yield typically begins to decrease around the 5th to 7th month of gestation.
 This decline is due to several factors: